NIH Undergraduate Scholarship

 - Scientific Discipline/Research Interests: While these may later change, your response of 4500 characters or less should describe a focused research interest in a biomedical, behavioral, or social science health-related field of research.

-- Influential Person or Event: The committee seeks highly motivated individuals, and your essay response of 1800 characters or less should offer a compelling reason as to why you chose your career path.
+- Influential Event: The committee seeks highly motivated individuals, and your essay response of 1800 characters or less should highlight any event(s) or barrier(s) that have significantly shaped your educational / research journey.

-- Long-Term Career Goals: This essay of up to 1800 characters should articulate how your current and future studies, as well as the NIH UGSP, will advance you toward a clearly delineated career in health-related research.
+- Long-Term Career Goals: This essay of up to 1800 characters should articulate how your current and future studies, as well as the NIH UGSP, will advance you toward a clearly delineated career in health-related research and convey what impact you ultimately hope to have.

 - Awards & Honors: Your awards and honors should reflect a history of academic achievement, interest in science, and leadership capacity.
 You may copy and paste your awards and honors from your résumé (3000 character limit).